nsubordin81/blog.synapseflux.com/docs/_posts/2025-03-05-claude-impresses-me.md

 [Here is a link to the public repository](https://github.com/nsubordin81/learning-helper) in case you would like to see what it built for me.
 It is usable for your own purposes, and Claude built in ways to add and expand on the app.

-The prompts I gave it were somethign along the lines of
+The prompts I gave it were something along the lines of

 > I'm currently working on refreshing my knowledge of updates to react and learning react three fiber for threejs as well as event-driven architecture and distributed computing concepts in system design.
 I'm simultaneously trying to learn godot and how to design effective game mechanics.